 The 2001 Tax Act, the 2010 Tax Act, and the 2012 tax Act substantially changed this tax regime.

 The 2001 Tax Act increased the applicable exclusion amount for gift tax purposes to $1 million through 2010.
 The applicable exclusion amount for estate tax purposes gradually increased over the years until it reached $3.5 million in 2009.
 The 2010 Tax Act repealed the estate tax for 2010 (and taxpayers received a carryover income tax basis in the property transferred at death), or taxpayers could elect to pay the estate tax (and get the step-up in basis).
 The 2010 Tax Act also re-unified the gift and estate tax and increased the applicable exclusion amount to $5,120,000 in 2012.
-The top gift and estate tax rate is 35 percent in 2012.
-The 2012 Tax Act increased the applicable exclusion amount to $5,430,000 (in 2015, $5,340,000 in 2014) and the top gift and estate tax rate to 40 percent (in 2013 and later years).
+The top gift and estate tax rate was 35 percent in 2012.
+The 2012 Tax Act increased the applicable exclusion amount to $5,450,000 (in 2016, $5,430,000 in 2015) and the top gift and estate tax rate to 40 percent (in 2013 and later years).

 However, many transfers can still be made tax free, including: